-Key Outcomes for each actor Key interventions Core AoGD Indicators 4.3.3.a Young people practice positive sexual health behaviours and have access to SRH services without stigma and discrimination 1.
-Comprehensive sexuality education 2.
-Quality, age and gender friendly SRH services 3.
-Inter-generational dialogues and community engagement for SRHR 4.
-Functional linkages with government sponsored SRH programs at all levels (e.g., RKSK, School Health & Wellness Program) % of CAY with correct knowledge about SRHR core topics % of 15-24 years girls & young women who are currently using a modern method of contraception % of CAY aged 13-24 who feel able to make informed decisions about their sexual and reproductive health 4.3.3.b Girls and young women are able to manage their menstruation with dignity Timely and accurate knowledge on menstruation, self-care and good hygiene practices Access to affordable menstrual health and hygiene materials and supplies.
-Engagement of boys and men for positive, supportive environment for menstruation 1.% of CAY who have basic, moderate and high levels of knowledge about menstrual health 2.% of girls, young women report receipt of quality, affordable and adequate menstrual hygiene materials 4.3.3.c Mothers have access to quality maternal, newborn and child health care services provided by the government provided by the government.
-4. Access to equitable immunisation 5.
-Functional linkages with government programs viz., Maternal Health and Family Planning services.
-1.% of adolescents and women with a birth in the last two years who had at least four antenatal contacts, including at least one in the last trimester, during the last pregnancy 2.% of adolescent girls who have given birth or are pregnant at the time of the survey 4.3.3.d Children, adolescents and young people have Community system strengthening for HIV and TB elimination.
-Last mile availability of drugs and commodities. of young women and men aged 15- 24 who correctly identify ways of preventing the sexual transmission of access to HIV and 3.
-Linkages with social protection and HIV and who reject major TB prevention and security schemes. misconceptions about HIV transmission treatment services 2.% of adolescents and youth who were tested for HIV and received their results during the reporting period.
+Key Outcomes for each actor Key interventions Core AoGD Indicators 4.3.3.a Young people practice positive sexual health behaviours and have access to SRH services without stigma and discrimination Comprehensive sexuality education Access to quality, age appropriate and gender friendly SRH services Inter-generational dialogues and community engagement for SRHR Functional linkages with government sponsored SRH programs at all levels (e.g., RKSK, School Health & Wellness Program) 1. % of CAY with correct knowledge about SRHR core topics 2. % of 15-24 years girls & young women who are currently using a modern method of contraception 3. % of CAY aged 13-24 who feel able to make informed decisions about their sexual and reproductive health

+4.3.3.b Girls and young women are able to manage their menstruation with dignity Timely and age appropriate information related to menstruation, self-care and good hygiene practices Access to affordable menstrual health and hygiene materials and supplies.
+Engagement of families especially boys and men for positive, supportive environment for menstruation 1. % of CAY who have basic, moderate and high levels of knowledge about menstrual health 2. % of girls, young women report receipt of quality, affordable and adequate menstrual hygiene materials 4.3.3.c Children, adolescents and young people have access to HIV and TB prevention and treatment services Community system strengthening for HIV and TB elimination.
+Last mile availability of drugs and commodities.
+Linkages with social protection and security schemes.
+Access to HIV and TB services for incarcerated, key and vulnerable population 1.% of young women and men aged 15-24 who correctly identify ways of preventing the sexual transmission of HIV and who reject major misconceptions about HIV transmission 2.% of adolescents and youth who were tested for HIV and received their results during the reporting period.